Devil May Cry 3: Dante's Awakening: Development

+The game was officially announced in the June issue of PSM Magazine #85 and received a trailer at E3 on May 12, 2004, with a playable demo stand available at the expo.
+The issue also contains an interview with Tsuyoshi Tanaka, in which he mentions that at that point the game has been in development for a little over a year, which indicates that the game had entered production shortly after Devil May Cry 2's release.
+Devil May Cry 3 was slated to release in December, 2004, but got pushed back to February in Japan and March, 2005 in all other regions.

 Capcom promoted Devil May Cry 3's release with a multi-million dollar television campaign and extensive advertising in video game magazines; both emphasized the game's plot and number of fighting styles.
 The company produced a second, "special" edition, released in North America on January 24, 2006.
-A Microsoft Windows version, with minor graphics changes, was developed by SourceNext; it was released by Ubisoft on June 28, 2006 in Europe and October 16, 2006 in North America.
-The Devil Trigger versions of Dante and Vergil were designed by Atlus' Kazuma Kaneko, who previously collaborated on Zone of the Enders: The 2nd Runner, Shin Megami Tensei: Nocturne and Persona.
+A Windows version, with minor graphics changes, was developed by SourceNext; it was released by Ubisoft on June 28, 2006, in Europe and October 16, 2006, in North America.
+The Devil Trigger versions of Dante and Vergil were designed by Kazuma Kaneko from Atlus, who previously collaborated on Zone of the Enders: The 2nd Runner, Shin Megami Tensei III: Nocturne, and the Persona series.
 The Capcom staff was impressed with Kaneko's work, and Ikeno felt that it was not difficult to model.